apache/infrastructure-website/content/pages/project-site.md

 Projects are free to choose their own styles and layout for websites, and have a range of options for actually creating the pages.
 The goal is to create and informative and useful **static** HTML website that can engage visitors, explain your project to them, and provide download links and documentation so they can use your project's applications.

+### Website-building options ###

+#### Website template in Markdown ####

-If you'd like to get started with an easy-to-use, Markdown-based site that many projects have used, see the <a href="https://github.com/apache/apache-website-template" target="_blank">Sample Apache Project website</a> repository which has many useful features and instructions for using svnpubsub.
+If you'd like to get started with an easy-to-use, <a href="https://github.github.com/gfm/" target="_blank">Markdown</a>-based site that many projects have used, see the <a href="https://github.com/apache/apache-website-template" target="_blank">sample Apache project website</a> repository which has many useful features and instructions for using svnpubsub.

+#### Pelican ####

-Another good option is <a href="https://docs.getpelican.com/en/stable/" target="_blank">Pelican</a>, a static site generator written in Python.
+<a href="https://docs.getpelican.com/en/stable/" target="_blank">Pelican</a> iw a static site generator written in Python.
 Highlights include:

   - Write your content directly with your editor of choice in reStructuredText or Markdown formats
   - Includes a simple CLI tool to (re)generate your site
   - Easy to interface with distributed version control systems and web hooks
   - Completely static output is easy to host anywhere

-See Infra's <a href="https://cwiki.apache.org/confluence/display/INFRA/Pelican+and+Buildbot+for+websites" target="_blank">instructions</a> for using Pelican to develop and deploy a project website.
+See a how-to on using [Pelican and Buildbot](pelican-buildbot.html) to develop and deploy a project website.

+#### Github Pages ####

 Projects with a Git code repository can use [GitHub Pages](github-pages.html) to create a staging site for reviewing their website, and to publish the site when it is ready.

+#### Jekyll ####

+<a href="https://jekyllrb.com/" target="_blank">Jekyll</a> is a straightforward tool for developing blogs or static websites using Markdown, and it is easy to deploy the resulting website as Github Pages.
+There are many tutorials for doing this avaiilable online.

 <h2 id="sitemanagement">Site management</a></h2>

   The basic requirements for site management are that

   - only committers should be able to modify the site.
   - notifications of all site changes are sent to the relevant project mailing lists.
 The Apache CMS allows non-committers to send patches via a simple web interface by "Mail Diff"ing to the project mailing list that can be easily published by a committer.

 <h3 id="tools">Management tools<a class="headerlink" href="#tools" title="Permanent link">&para;</a></h3>